-In both 1985 and 1994, formally charged cases had substantially longer disposition times than cases handled informally.
-The median processing time for formal cases was 72 days in 1994, and two of every five formal cases required more than 90 days to reach disposition.
-Informally handled cases, on the other hand, had a median disposition time of 28 days in 1994, with only 18% taking more than 90 days to conclude.
+Formally charged cases had substantially longer disposition times than cases handled informally.
+The median processing time for petitioned cases was 69 days.
+Nearly two of every five petitioned cases required more than 90 days to reach disposition.
+Informally handled cases, on the other hand, had a median disposition time of 19 days, with only 12% taking more than 90 days to conclude.
 Formally charged cases in large jurisdictions took even longer to dispose.
-The median disposition time for petitioned delinquency cases from the largest 33 counties was 84 days in 1994; nearly half (47%) had disposition times of more than 90 days.
+The median disposition time for petitioned delinquency cases from the largest 24 counties was 85 days; nearly half (48%) had disposition times of 90 days or more.

-The impact of juvenile court efforts to accelerate the disposition of detention cases was pronounced among formally petitioned cases.
-When secure detention was used at some point in the processing of formally charged cases, the median disposition time was 58 days in 1994.
-In cases where detention was never used, the median time from referral to disposition was 82 days.
+The impact of court efforts to accelerate the disposition of detention cases was far more pronounced among formally petitioned cases.
+When secure detention was used at some point in the processing of formally charged cases, the median disposition time was 42 days.
+If detention was never used, the median time from referral to disposition was 72 days.

-One of the longer median disposition times was for formally charged delinquency cases in which the juvenile was never adjudicated (77 days in 1994).
-More than two of every five (44%) of these cases in 1994 had disposition times in excess of 90 days.
-In part, this may reflect the use of court continuances in cases that are held open pending a juvenile's completion of voluntary sanctions, a practice used in many juvenile courts with large caseloads.
+One of the longest median disposition times found in the study was for formally charged delinquency cases in which the juvenile was never adjudicated (77 days).
+More than two of every five (44%) of these cases had disposition times in excess of 90 days.
+In part, this difference may reflect the use of court continuances in cases that are held open pending a juvenile's completion of voluntary sanctions, a practice used in many juvenile courts with large caseloads.

-Disposition times varied somewhat according to the most serious offense involved in a case, with formally charged person offense cases having the longest median disposition time in both 1985 (75 days) and 1994 (82 days).
-Public order offense cases had the shortest median time (47 days in 1985, and 56 days in 1994).
+Disposition times varied somewhat according to the most serious offense involved in a case, with formally charged property offense cases having the longest median disposition time (72 days) and public order offense cases the shortest median time (56 days).
 The type of disposition ordered for formally adjudicated cases also appeared to be associated with length of case processing.
-Adjudicated delinquency cases resulting in dismissal or release orders were handled more slowly than those ending in other dispositions, although the number of dismissed or released cases was relatively small.
-Of the four major types of court dispositions, out-of-home placement cases had the shortest processing time in both 1985 and 1994.
+Adjudicated delinquency cases resulting in dismissal or other release orders were handled more quickly (median 53 days) than those ending in other dispositions.
+Probation cases and out-ofhome placement cases had median disposition times of 69 days and 70 days, respectively.
+Nearly 40% of adjudicated cases ordered to out-of-home placement or probation supervision required more than 90 days to reach disposition.